Welcome

 -

-outlets, power outlets, scenes, automations, locks, sirens, batteries, sensors, hvac (heating/air conditioning), shutters (blinds), security, cameras, car, storage, kitchen (appliances), cleaning, vacuums, media, televisions, and settings (shortcuts).
+outlets, power outlets, scenes, automations, locks, sirens, batteries, sensors, hvac (heating/cooling), shutters (blinds), security, cameras, car, storage, kitchen (appliances), cleaning, vacuums, media, televisions, and settings (shortcuts).

 -